helrond/clbsj.org/_event_series/lenten-detox.md

 title: Lenten Bible "Detox"
 slug: lenten-detox
 tagline: >-
-  All are welcome on this journey to reclaim some neglected spaces in the Christian scripture.
+  Each Lent, CLBSJ focuses our attention on the misuse of the Bible to promote and justify violence and oppression.
+All are welcome on this journey of healing and reclaiming.
 image_filename: LentenBibleDetox.jpg
 image_alt_text: Open Bible with highlighting and notes.
 keywords: 'bible, activist, lent, bible study'